Choe Si-hyeong

-Life
+Biography

-Life before the 1894 rebellion
+Before the 1894 rebellion

 Haewol had an underprivileged childhood.
 He was born in Gyengju in Gyeongsang Province in 1827.
 His mother died when he was six years old and he was brought up by his stepmother.
 His father died when he was 15.
 He and his sister were economically stressed and worked as farmhands.
 He worked in a paper mill in his late teens and then engaged in slash and burn farming.
 He met Su-un, the founder of Donghak, in 1861 and became an ardent participant in ritual chanting, fasting and doing penance.
 He came to hear mystical voices which he concluded came from Su-un rather than heaven.
 Through his practice he came to realize that “the mundane world can be sacred if Hanul (Heaven) is immanent in this world”.

 By some accounts, Su-un chose him to be the next leader a few months before his execution.
 However there is some debate about this stemming from divergent accounts of Donghak history.
-Furthermore, his name is not mentioned in Su-un’s writings or in interrogation records from 1860-1863.
+Furthermore, his name is not mentioned in Su-un’s writings or in interrogation records from 1860 to 1863.
 In any event, he did emerge as the second leader of Donghak at least by the mid-1860s.
 After Su-un’s death it is likely that Haewol traveled around southern Korea, teaching and proselytizing, while remaining hidden from authorities.
 It appears that he spent most of his time in the northern interior and coastal regions of Gyeongsang Province.
 One of Haewol’s major accomplishments was the compilation of Su-un’s writings which became Donghak scripture.
 After Su-un’s death most of these writings were lost but Haewol had committed them to memory and was able to restore them and have them printed using carved wooden blocks.
 The process was initiated in 1965 but not completed until the early 1980s due to government persecution.
 The project was done with the aid of several other prominent Donghak leaders.
 The compilations reordered Su-un’s writings and separated his vernacular Korean and classical Chinese texts in two separate books.

-In 1970, a Donghak splinter group led by Yi P’il-che, was involved in a rebellion, although most of the rebels were not Donghak followers.
+In 1870, a Donghak splinter group led by Yi P’il-che, was involved in a rebellion, although most of the rebels were not Donghak followers.
 The main motivation of the rebellion was dissatisfaction with government policies, and it was quickly put down by government forces.
 Haewol had met Yi and subsequently declared that he was a deceiver.
 Although Haewol had opposed Yi, he was forced to flee to Mount Taebaek and Mount Sobaek in Gangweondo Gyeongsangdo, and Chungcheongdo to avoid arrest in the aftermath of the rebellion.